 - We recognize that the significance of a project can be measured by excellence and invention, not solely by budget size, institutional stature, or the numbers of people or areas that are reached.

 - We urge applicants to make accommodations for individuals with disabilities an integral part of their projects.

 The Art Works category does not fund direct grants to individuals.
 Direct grants to individuals are offered only in the category of Literature Fellowships.

 Grants generally will range from $10,000 to $100,000.
 No grants will be made below $10,000.
-Grants of $100,000 or more will be made only in rare instances, and only for projects that the Arts Endowment determines demonstrate exceptional national or regional significance and impact.
+Grants of $100,000 or more will be made only in rare instances, and only for projects that we determine demonstrate exceptional national or regional significance and impact.
 In the past few years, well over half of the agency's grants have been for amounts less than $25,000.

 - Artist Communities

 - Arts Education

 - Folk & Traditional Arts